Classification Trees with Valid Inference via the Exponential Mechanism: Introduction

 \item Second, we demonstrate how pivotal quantities can be derived from the sampling probabilities in the exponential mechanism, which then allows for valid inference for the algorithmic model.
 Our pivots are constructed using the full dataset, eliminating the need for any form of data splitting and, importantly, enabling reliable and powerful inference without compromising predictive accuracy.
 Moreover, the construct of these pivots is agnostic to the choice of information measure for splitting the predictor space, allowing flexible inference akin to data splitting methods. \end{enumerate}

 Deferring a more technical account of our contributions to the next section, where we review connections with various research areas, we present Figure \ref{fig:plot1}.
 The left panel illustrates Breiman's depiction of a black box modeled with a decision tree, as described in \cite{breiman2001statistical} .
 The middle panel shows a classification tree produced by our new probabilistic algorithm, visualized as a rule-based partition of the predictor space on simulated data from a Bernoulli outcome variable.
 Details of the simulation scheme are provided later in Section \ref{sec:simulations}.
-The right panel shows confidence intervals for the means in each terminal region of the adaptive partition generated by the algorithm, allowing practitioners to report inference for the subpopulations identified by the fit alongside the prediction rule.
+The right panel shows confidence intervals for the means in each terminal region of the adaptive partition generated by the algorithm, allowing practitioners to report inference for the subgroups identified by the fit alongside the prediction rule.
+Finally, although we focus on classification trees, the proposed randomization approach readily applies to regression trees with continuous outcomes; we focus on the former due to the lack of inference methods in this domain.

 The rest of the paper is organized as follows.
 In Section~\ref{sec:contributions}, we discuss the connections between our work and the related literature.
 In Section~\ref{sec:treegrowing}, we introduce a temperature-controlled sampling scheme based on the exponential mechanism for selecting splits in our tree-fitting procedure.
 Section~\ref{sec:inference} develops a conditional inference method to construct pivotal quantities for parameters based on the data-adaptive tree fit, while Section~\ref{sec:asymptotictheory} establishes the conditional validity of these pivotal quantities.
-In Section~\ref{sec:simulations}, we present simulation studies that demonstrate the performance of these pivots in generating valid and powerful inference in the algorithmic model.
-Section \ref{sec:conclusion} concludes the paper with a brief summary of our contributions and potential extensions.
+Section~\ref{sec:adaptivetemp} presents data-adaptive strategies for setting the temperature parameters at each split, along with the corresponding inferential adjustments.
+In Sections~\ref{sec:simulations} and \ref{sec:dataapps}, numerical experiments demonstrate the ability of our pivots to produce valid and powerful inference in the algorithmic model.
+Section \ref{sec:conclusion} concludes the paper with a summary of our contributions and potential extensions.